litestar-org/litestar/docs/usage/logging.rst

 ^^^^^^^^^^^^^^^

 `StructLog <https://www.structlog.org/en/stable/>`_ is a powerful structured-logging library.
-Litestar ships with a dedicated logging config for using it:
+Litestar ships with a dedicated logging plugin and config for using it:

 .. code-block:: python

-   from litestar import Litestar, Request, get from litestar.logging import StructLoggingConfig
+   from litestar import Litestar, Request, get from litestar.plugins.structlog import StructlogPlugin

    @get("/")